 Many people find this really impactful.

-So, I’d love to hear from some of you to see what you think, especially from those interested in future self-journaling.
+I’d love to hear from some of you.
+I am interested in your thoughts.
+This is especially true for those interested in future self-journaling.

 So, thanks, guys, for tuning in.